ShuhangXu/cse15l-lab-reports-tutor/index.md

-print 'I want to go Lake Tahoe!' print 'I want to go Big Bear Lake!' print 'I want to see the polar lights at Alaska!' print 'I want all my tutees succeed in this class'
+print 'I want to go Lake Tahoe!' print 'I want to go Big Bear Lake!' print 'I want to see the polar lights at Alaska!' print 'I hope all my tutees can succeed in this class'
 ```